Northern carmine bee-eater: Distribution

 It is native to Benin, Burkina Faso, Cameroon, the Central African Republic, Chad, the Democratic Republic of the Congo, Côte d'Ivoire, Eritrea, Ethiopia, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Liberia, Mali, Mauritania, Niger, Nigeria, Senegal, Sierra Leone, Somalia, Sudan, Tanzania, Togo and Uganda.
 It occurs as a vagrant in Burundi.

 Sue McLaren and colleagues have suggested that the distribution of the northern carmine bee-eater is tightly linked to the presence of secondary loess deposits throughout Africa.

 Behavior

 Breeding

 They nest in large colonies in cliffs, usually near river banks, where they use their bills to dig long horizontal nesting tunnels, often eight feet or more in length.
 Some colonies may consist of just a few nests while others accommodate hundreds of breeding birds.
 The same site may be used for several years and then the colony may all move to another location.
 Occupied nests accumulate a black litter of insect remains and smell strongly of ammonia.
 Three to five eggs are laid per clutch.

 Feeding

 Their diet is made up primarily of bees and other flying insects, such as flying ants, grasshoppers and locusts.
 The main hunting strategy of bee-eaters is to keep watch for flying insects from a perch, and then snatch them out of the air using their beaks, before returning to the perch.

+Relationship with humans

+The Northern carmine bee-eater once was on the banknote of 25 Dalasi in Gambia.